Are you dealing with EtO in your organisation?

 In other words: implement measures and demonstrate that everything reasonably possible has been done.

-Occupational hygienist Erik van Deurssen emphasised that many companies assume they are safe because they use a gas monitor or carry out a container spot measurement.
+Occupational hygienist Dr Erik van Deurssen stressed that companies often believe they are operating safely simply because they use a gas monitor or perform a container spot measurement.
+In reality, many of these measurements fail to detect low yet relevant concentrations.

 For compliance with Dutch legislation, standard NEN-EN 689 is leading.
 This standard requires: